 Who We Are

 Each semester 45 motivated high school juniors from all over the country come together to live and work on the school’s farm in rural Vermont.
 Students and faculty build together a semester based on trust and an appreciation of difference, creating an academic and work-based community in which every voice matters.
 While living with teachers in small houses, students help to make important decisions concerning how we live together.
 Courses provide a demanding, integrated learning experience that takes advantage of the school's small size and mountain campus.
 Balancing intellectual inquiry and experiential learning, the curriculum challenges students to think flexibly, speak their minds and return to their schools equipped for continued academic success.
-Engagement with the farm and forest sparks an appreciation for their food, their fuel and their labor.
+Engagement with the farm and forest on our 418-acre campus sparks an appreciation for their food, their fuel and their labor.

 The success of our school depends on assembling students and teachers who represent a range of cultures and ethnicities, socioeconomic backgrounds, genders and sexualities, political leaning and religious faiths.
 We aspire for everyone to feel welcome and fully at home on our campus.
 Understanding our history involves acknowledging that this sense of belonging is easier to attain at the outset for some members than for others.
 So far, we have two affinity groups, one for students and teachers of color and one for LGBTQ+ students and teachers.
 Students from past semesters have found those groups to be important spaces for conversation and support.
 Efforts are underway to strengthen the connection between alumni of those groups and current student members.
 Ultimately, we hope that all students will let themselves be known here and leave prepared to create more welcoming environments in their schools and home communities.